kgbard/rsschool-cv/cv.md

 3. Trainability
 4. Superficial knowledge of basic concepts and syntax - PHP, HTML, CSS, JS, Python
 5. B1-B2 level of English
+6. Basic organizational and management skills
+7. Superficial knowledge and skills in Adobe Premiere and Adobe Photoshop

 ## Education: